ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The growing of hops for beer-making began in colonial times, and probably greatly increased the abundance of the hops vine, and of its three associated butterflies: the Question Mark, the Eastern Comma, and the Gray Hairstreak.
 Historian Howard Russell writes that in 1702 there were “well-known hop-yards at Woburn, Massachusetts,” and that hop growing must have reached some magnitude before 1775, for shipping records show 3,000 lbs being shipped to New York in 1763.
 By 1806 the state had set strict quality standards for this crop, and required inspections.
 Several towns in northern Middlesex County, especially Tewksbury and North Reading, were centers of production, and Northfield, in the Connecticut River valley, also produced a lot.
 Hops were shipped to destinations around the United States and Europe.
 Most was probably exported, since New Englanders generally preferred cider to beer in those early days.
 Hops were dried in kilns over pine and oak charcoal fires.
 The crop was grown here until about the time of the Civil War.
 In 1840, Massachusetts still produced about one-fifth of the nation’s crop (Russell, 1982: 165-66, 226).

 Two favorite nectar sources for Question Marks actually increased during the agricultural period – sap and rotting fruit.
-Scudder (1889:327) tells us they were fond of “sap which flows from wounded trees” and “juices of decaying fruits.”
-There is no doubt both Question Marks and Eastern Commas benefited from sap flows during timber cutting, and from the fermenting fruits in orchards, just as they do today.
-Early naturalists delighted in describing this interesting behavior: “A number of these butterflies will gather on a rotting apple and take their tipple, becoming so absorbed in the treat that they are oblivious to danger and can be lifted between thumb and finger.
-Until they have reached this state, however, they resent any interference with their pleasure by flying at and about you with rapid zigzag movements.”
-(Robertson-Miller 1912: 179-80).
+Scudder tells us they were fond of “sap which flows from wounded trees” and “juices of decaying fruits” (1889:327).
+Both Question Marks and Eastern Commas benefited from sap flows during the widespread timber cutting and from the fermenting fruits in orchards, just as they do today.
+Early naturalists delighted in this interesting behavior: “A number of these butterflies will gather on a rotting apple and take their tipple, becoming so absorbed in the treat that they are oblivious to danger and can be lifted between thumb and finger.
+Until they have reached this state, however, they resent any interference with their pleasure by flying at and about you with rapid zigzag movements” (Robertson-Miller 1912: 179-80).

 Relative Abundance Today